randomstring/FRC-Programming-Curriculum/LessonPlan.md

     -   Give everyone a chance to deploy code test PID tuning
     -   REQUIREMENTS:
         -   robot
-        -   or RoboRio with motor controller and motor, anything requiring PID
+        -   or roboRIO with motor controller and motor, anything requiring PID
 8. Homework: Study Last Year's Code
     -   GOAL:
         -   every student has a list of questions about how/why code works